 This shift in design strategy suggests a shift in professional capacity.
 To respond to a living system requires an ongoing relationship where designers act as co-authors in the making of a site, rather than as temporary consultants delimited by the distance of representation and the duration of a commission.
 This, at first, might seem like a retreat to the garden from a discipline that has often sought a (self) conscious distance from it.
 However, the primacy of plants in this model is revealing of its methods rather than its limits.
 The ambition to shape the wider systems of the city remains in scope, and their processual and systemic nature remains in sight.
 Adopting a more continuous form of design practice constitutes a change in tactics, not goals, that stems from a more grounded engagement with the adaptive systems and their unfolding specificities.

 Projects like the Songdo International Business District in South Korea, or those imagined by Sidewalk Labs for the Toronto waterfront, present visions of ubiquitous computing that emerge alongside similarly eager calls to remake the existing urban landscape.
 The former project, under construction since 2005, is a greenfield development built on reclaimed marshland following a Kohn Pedersen Fox masterplan and a Cisco-lead rollout of digital infrastructure and services.
-In the latter project, the Alphabet subsidiary's development proposal sees the brownfield site underpinned by a suite of subterranean services and topped by mass timber buildings tied to a smart solar grid.
+In the latter project, the Alphabet subsidiary’s development proposal sees the brownfield site underpinned by a suite of subterranean services and topped by mass timber buildings tied to a smart solar grid.